Skip links and keyboard navigation

 Special values

 A major commercial fishery extending from Hervey Bay to north of Yeppoon.
-The Department of Agriculture and Fisheries regulates this fishery and undertakes quantitative assessments of the stock (see Additional Information).
+The Queensland Department of Primary Industries regulates this fishery and undertakes quantitative assessments of the stock (see Additional Information).

 Diagnostic attributes